CourantEnCourant/calculability/README.md

 # MTdv compiler v0.1

 ## General
-* MTdv compiler is an interpreter for a French esoteric programming language called "Machine de Turing de del Vigna".
+* MTdv compiler is an interpreter for a French turing-tarpit called "Machine de Turing de del Vigna".
 It allows executing scripts written in MTdv
 * Examples of programs written in this language in `./ts_scripts`
 * Interpreter written in Python in `./scripts`